arcanelab/Mano/README.md

 # Mano Language Specification

-Mano is a simple, statically typed embeddable scripting language designed for ease of use.
-With a syntax similar to Swift, it's familiar and  easy to learn and use.
-Mano's strength lies in its flexibility: you can easily extend the language with custom elements like classes, functions, and constants, and seamlessly call between Mano scripts and your host program.
+Mano is a simple, statically typed, embeddable scripting language designed with ease of use in mind.
+With a syntax similar to Swift, it is both familiar and accessible for new users.
+Developers can extend the language with custom classes, functions, and constants.
+Mano supports bidirectional integration: you can invoke Nano functions from your host application, and Nano functions can also call any registered host functions.

 (See [test.mano](bin/test.mano) for a sneak-peak of the syntax.)